About our College

-Achieving the Dream: Signifying a strong commitment to student success and completion, Edmonds Community College has joined Achieving the Dream, a national initiative that helps more community college students succeed, particularly students of color and low-income students.
+Achieving the Dream: Signifying a strong commitment to student success and completion, Edmonds Community College recently completed four years as a member of Achieving the Dream, a national initiative that helps more community college students succeed, particularly students of color and low-income students.

-Highest enrolled programs: Associate of Arts/Associate of Science, Paralegal, Allied Health (pre-nursing degree), Business/Accounting, Construction Management, Culinary Arts.
+Highest enrolled programs: Associate of Arts/Associate of Science, Allied Health (pre-nursing degree), Paralegal, Business/Accounting, Construction Management, Computer information Systems, Culinary Arts.

-Accreditation: The college is accredited by the Northwest Commission on Colleges and Universities and is governed by the Washington State Board of Community and Technical Colleges.
+Accreditation: The college is accredited by the Northwest Commission on Colleges and Universities and is governed by the Washington State Board for Community and Technical Colleges.

 Cost of Attendance

 State resident quarterly tuition: $1,283.90 (15 credits)

 Non-resident quarterly tuition: $3,086.95 (15 credits)